Alibaba defeat eBay in China

 He took advantage of booming Chinese export to launch a translation company.
 That is what led him for the first time in 1995 to travel to the United States.
 The project he came for, failed but it didn’t matter, because he came back with something much more important: the certainty that the Internet was about to change everything.

-Same year, he tried to create a company named Chinapage, but it was too early.
+The same year, he tried to create a company named Chinapage, but it was too early.
 Nobody was interested in the project.
-It is only in 1999, when working at an ecommerce subdivision of commerce ministry, that Jack decided the time was right to try again.
+It is only in 1999, when working at an eCommerce subdivision of commerce ministry, that Jack decided the time was right to try again.
 This time it was a success and in the year he raised 25 million dollars from investors.
 The concept was simple: allow Chinese manufacturers to list their products online (and in English) so Western companies could easily find and buy from them.

 Twelve years ago, in 2004, the web had a very different place.
-Facebook was in its infancy, and eBay was planning to conquer China very young cyberspace.
+Facebook was in its infancy, and eBay was planning to conquer China’s very young cyberspace.
 But Jack Ma saw the threat it posed to Alibaba.
 Given the American company resources, it could easily branch out to Alibaba’s B2B business.
 So they decided to strike first.

 But Chinese “webization” was far from complete at the time.
 Understanding that well, Alibaba focused on TV ads, which gave a much better return on investment.
 But while smart, that move is not where “Crazy” Ma earned his nickname.
 No, what really killed eBay was his pricing policy.